Firmware / Embedded Engineering

 Firmware development is a vital and highly specialized area within the broader product development process.
 Embedded engineers are responsible for translating functional requirements into precise software instruction sets that guide the system's behavior.

-The Embedded Systems Software Development Lifecycle (SDLC) - also referred to as the Embedded Software Development Process - is a structured framework comprising a series of steps and activities used to design, develop, test, deploy and maintain software embedded within a hardware system.
+The Embedded Systems Software Development Lifecycle (SDLC) - also referred to as the Embedded Software Development Process - is a structured framework comprising a series of steps and activities used to design, develop, validate, test, deploy and maintain software embedded within a hardware system.

 █ Define System Specifications